Comparison of ESB solutions popular on the CIS market

 Talend

 or Mule.
-Your choice may be influenced by license cost, which depends on the usage profile of the systems.
-Talend prices by the number of developers, while Mule prices by the amount of resources used.
-WSO2 offers the best balance of functionality and ease of license cost calculation.
+Your choice may be influenced by license costs, which depend on the usage profile of the systems.
+Talend prices by the number of developers, while Mule prices by the volume of resources used.
+WSO2 offers the best balance between functionality and the simplicity of license cost calculation.
 As an IT integrator, we can work with any of these solutions and are ready to advise you on choosing the bus that best fits your specific needs.